gitter-badger/vsts/SRC/outsystems-integration/docs/vsts-os-release-task.md

 | Deploy Notes | no | - | Outsystems Deployment Plan Notes.
 If no Deploy Notes are defined, a defult note will be generated in the format: 'DD-MM-yyyy-hh-mm'. |
 | Source Environment | yes | - | Select the Outsystems source environment for this deployment. |
 | Target Environment | yes | - | Select the Outsystems target environment for this deployment. |

-### Information

-This task runs in an Agent phase within the Release process.
-It's goal is to allow you to determine a release process to be run inside the Outsystems platform - through **Outystems Lifetime**.

-The Application Lifecycle Management (ALM) is the continuous process of managing applications throughout their entire lifecycle: from development to maintenance.
-Outsystems LifeTime is the unified console with visibility of all environments in your infrastructure.
-It manages the deployment of applications, IT users, and security across all environments.

 ## Walkthrough